Pfizer tops Q1 forecasts; vaccine sales slide as expected

 FactSet says analysts now expect earnings of $3.39 per share.

-Company shares started climbing in early-morning trading.
+Shares of New York-based Pfizer Inc. shares started climbing in early-morning trading.